Low End Mac Reader Specials

 WiFi Cards for PowerBooks with PC Card Slots

-The purpose of this page is to identify which PC Card (formerly PCMCIA) WiFi cards work in the PC Card slot of a PowerBook - pre-G3, G3, and G4.
 This quest started when I first bought my Lombard PowerBook G3.
 It was the last PowerBook not have an internal AirPort Card slot.
-Pismo, the model after Lombard, was the first PowerBook with an AirPort slot.
+The Pismo – the model after the Lombard – was the first PowerBook to have an AirPort slot.
 (Apple introduced AirPort with the original clamshell iBook.)

-Some cards come with specific Mac drivers, and some work with the Ralink ST2500 drivers.
-OrangeWare has released a driver that enables a lot of "not officially supported" cards to work, such as the Sony PCWA-C300S.
+Others cards come with specific Mac drivers such as the Ralink ST2500 drivers.
+OrangeWare released a driver that enables a lot of “not officially supported” cards to work, such as the Sony PCWA-C300S.

 The WirelessDriver Homepage has also released a Mac driver that enables a lot of Prism and Prism2 wireless cards, such as the WaveLAN/Orinoco, Cabletron, SkyLINE, and D-link PC Card cards for use with Mac OS X 10.2 and Darwin.